Noah-Everett/ANNIE_GPVM/bin/README.md

                   -t=<geometry top volume name>
                   -f=<flux file number (or numbers using '*') (in $FLUX)>
                   -m=</path/to/max/path/length/file.maxpl.xml>
+                  -o=</path/to/output/directory> (script creates a new directory in specified directory which will contain output files)
                   --message-thresholds=</path/to/message/thresholds/Messenger_<name>.xml (typically a file in $C)>
                   -N=<number of identical jobs>
                   -h|--help